cs207-group-11/cs207-FinalProject/docs/milestone2/milestone2.md

 Clone or download our [GitHub repository](https://github.com/HIPS/autograd) and navigate into this directory in your terminal.

 Optional: create a virtual environment using `virtualenv`.
-This gan be downloaded using `pip3` or `easy_install` as follows:
+This can be downloaded using `pip3` or `easy_install` as follows:

 ```
 pip3 install virtualenv